 However, James does not encourage people to practice or try to guess how to answer personality or motivation questionnaires.
-“There’s no point in doing that.
-There’s a lot more harm than good that can arise from that, so you should approach those in a very natural, authentic way.”
+"There's no point in doing that, and there's a lot more harm than good that can arise from that, so you should approach those in a very natural, authentic way."

 Personality tests are trying to understand who you are at your best:

 For personality tests, there are no right and wrong answers.
-Some personality profiles have built-in faking scales; another good reason not to try to come across a particular way or respond as you think the employer wants you to respond.
-You should just react as you are.
+Some personality profiles have built-in faking scales; another good reason not to come across a particular way or respond as you think the employer wants you to respond.
+You should react as you are.

 There are certain instances when you will take an assessment test, for example, a strengths test, and you might be surprised or unhappy with the results.
 Partly this is due to the fact we tend to focus on their weaknesses instead of their strengths.

-James says that “if you disagree with the profile, find an opportunity to share your views about the profile and the areas of disagreement with the recruiter, or with the hiring manager.
-But at the same time, keep an open mind because the test might be uncovering a blind spot for you.
-It might be uncovering something you don't know about yourself.”
+James says that "if you disagree with the profile, find an opportunity to share your views about the profile and the areas of disagreement with the recruiter, or with the hiring manager.
+But at the same time, keep an open mind because the test might be uncovering a blind spot for you, and it might be uncovering something you don't know about yourself."

-And here is another excellent piece of advice from James: “if you are feeling off on the day of your assessment, let the HR person know and ask for the opportunity to retake the test.
-Some candidates have taken the test feeling rather off, but once they have re-taken the test, the results are very different.
-Do ask to retake the test.
-Don't be afraid to do that.”
+And here is another excellent piece of advice from James: "if you are feeling off on the day of your assessment, let the HR person know and ask for the opportunity to retake the test.
+Some candidates have taken the test feeling rather off, but the results are very different once they have retaken the test.
+Do ask to retake the test, and don't be afraid to do that."

 For example, if you see a job that has an attractive salary attached, but then you find that it doesn't play to your strengths, likely, this opportunity won't last: either you are going to be miserable, or your employer, or both!
 Is it worth it?